Staking

 Common validation errors and recommended handling:

-• Terms not accepted: Redirect user to T&C acceptance flow
+• Terms not accepted: Redirect user to T&C acceptance flow.

-• Insufficient balance: Display current balance
+• Insufficient balance: Display current balance.

-• Jurisdiction restrictions: Display appropriate messaging about availability
+• Jurisdiction restrictions: Display appropriate messaging about availability.

-• Asset not supported: Filter out non-stakeable assets in UI
+• Asset not supported: Filter out non-stakeable assets in UI.

 Error Response Format